Directed by: Andrei Tarkovsky || Produced by: Vyacheslav Tarasov , Aleksandra Demidova

 One area where Stalker bests Solaris is in its music; both soundtracks primarily use a combination of synthesizers and novel recordings of classical pieces by Bach or Beethoven, but I found Stalker’s audio component complemented its visuals better and even feels haunting in multiple instances.
 Solaris‘ music, by contrast, is forgettable outside its weird Bach covers and occasional electronic flourishes.

-Both movies fail to take full advantage of their premise (the sheer dearth of composite shots, establishing shots in outer space, etc. in Solaris, the lack of concrete, visualized threats to our principle characters in Stalker) if you ask me, but neither that nor the weaknesses described above justify dismissing their entirety as boring or not adhering closely enough to their source material.
+Both movies fail to take full advantage of their premise (the sheer dearth of composite shots, establishing shots in outer space, etc. in Solaris, the lack of concrete, visualized threats to our principal characters in Stalker) if you ask me, but neither that nor the weaknesses described above justify dismissing their entirety as boring or not adhering closely enough to their source material.
 Their stories are a function of their deliberate pace, sure, but I say that about many effective, influential works of cinema that excel nonetheless.
 Solaris and Stalker are true auteur pieces defined by their singular directorial vision, a vision built atop diverse long takes and deceptive edits that emphasize the passage of time — diegetic and not — above all else, a storytelling rhythm as nontraditional as that of Yasujirō Ozu.
 Unlike many critical darlings of yesteryear, these two movies’ dependence on dialogue to inform characterizations feels contemporary in a sense, but their character-driven narratives remain ever subservient to their director’s powerful eye.

 SUMMARY & RECOMMENDATION: Andrei Tarkovsky’s most well known features flaunt the patient, sometimes excruciating pace the auteur became known for in the decades since his death.
 Solaris works because and in spite of this pace thanks to its meditative exploration of human pain and memory.
 Though Stalker is more inconsistent, its great set-design, music, and shifts in color tone accentuate its production values.